 As the office of a 'Significant Other Body' and independent public official, the oSRWC has the option to be based in any location.
 The office of the Scottish Road Works Commissioner is located in Saughton House, which is part of the Scottish Government estate.
 In addition to the financial benefits of co-location, the oSRWC also utilises the following shared services, benefiting from economies of scale:

-- IT, payroll and pension services provided by the Scottish Government. - Scottish Government banking services, including the cost benefits from competitive rates. - Scottish Government SEAS payment system. - Scottish Government procurement for general office supplies and services - Scottish Government meeting and conference rooms
+- IT, payroll and pension services provided by the Scottish Government. - Scottish Government banking services, including the cost benefits from competitive rates. - Scottish Government meeting and conference rooms.